 - POP-IN: Each month, the Nordstrom site features a POP-IN shop with clothes, accessories and shoes from a special designer.
 Customers looking for unique pieces can watch for these special events.

-- Best for The Nordstrom website carries shoes for adults and children and is best for bust adults, professionals, fashion lovers and hard-to-fit individuals.
+- Best for: The Nordstrom website carries shoes for adults and children and is best for bust adults, professionals, fashion lovers and hard-to-fit individuals.

-Nordstrom Company Profile
+Nordstrom Company Information

 - Company Name: